-Name Age Position

-Aristides J. Pittas 53 Chairman, President and CEO; Class A Director

-Dr. Anastasios Aslidis 53 CFO and Treasurer; Class A Director

-Aristides P. Pittas 61 Vice Chairman; Class A Director

-Stephania Karmiri 45 Secretary

-Panagiotis Kyriakopoulos 52 Class B Director

-George Skarvelis 52 Class B Director

-George Taniskidis 52 Class C Director

-Gerald Turner 65 Class C Director
+Name Age Position Aristides J. Pittas 54 Chairman, President and CEO; Class A Director Dr. Anastasios Aslidis 54 CFO and Treasurer; Class A Director Aristides P. Pittas 62 Vice Chairman; Class A Director Stephania Karmiri 46 Secretary Panagiotis Kyriakopoulos 53 Class B Director George Skarvelis 53 Class B Director George Taniskidis 53 Class C Director Gerald Turner 66 Class C Director (until June 24, 2013) Apostolos Tamvakakis 62 Class C Director (since June 25, 2013) Tim Gravely 36 Series B Director (since January 31, 2014)

 Aristides J. Pittas has been a member of our Board of Directors and our Chairman and Chief Executive Officer since our inception on May 5, 2005.
 He has also been a member of the Board of Managers of Euromar since its inception on March 25, 2010.
 Since 1997, Mr. Pittas has also been the President of Eurochart, our affiliate.
 Eurochart is a shipbroking company specializing in chartering and selling and purchasing ships.
 Since January 1995, Mr. Pittas has been the President and Managing Director of Eurobulk, our affiliated ship management company.
 He resigned as Managing Director of Eurobulk in June 2005.
 Eurobulk is a ship management company that provides ocean transportation services.
 From September 1991 to December 1994, Mr. Pittas was the Vice President of Oceanbulk Maritime SA, a ship management company.
 From March 1990 to August 1991, Mr. Pittas served both as the Assistant to the General Manager and the Head of the Planning Department of Varnima International SA, a shipping company operating tanker vessels.
-From June 1987, Mr. Pittas served as Assistant to the General Manager of Chios Navigation Shipping Company in London, a company that provides ship management services.
+From June 1987 until February 1990, Mr. Pittas was the head of the Central Planning department of Eleusis Shipyards S.A.
+From January 1987 to June 1987, Mr. Pittas served as Assistant to the General Manager of Chios Navigation Shipping Company in London, a company that provides ship management services.
 From December 1985 to January 1987, Mr. Pittas worked in the design department of Eleusis Shipyards S.A. where he focused on shipbuilding and ship repair.
 Mr. Pittas has a B.Sc. in Marine Engineering from University of Newcastle - Upon-Tyne and a MSc in both Ocean Systems Management and Naval Architecture and Marine Engineering from the Massachusetts Institute of Technology.

 Dr. Anastasios Aslidis has been our Chief Financial Officer and Treasurer and member of our Board of Directors since September 2005.
 He has also been a member of the Board of Managers of Euromar since its inception on March 25, 2010.
 Prior to joining Euroseas, Dr. Aslidis was a partner at Marsoft, an international consulting firm focusing on investment and risk management in the maritime industry.
-Dr. Aslidis has more than

-20 years of experience in the maritime industry.
+Dr. Aslidis has more than 20 years of experience in the maritime industry.
 He also served as consultant to the Boards of Directors of shipping companies (public and private) advising in strategy development, asset selection and investment timing.
-Between 2003 and 2005, he worked on financial risk management methods for shippowners and banks lending to the maritime industry, especially as pertaining to compliance to the Basel II Capital Accords.
-Between 1993 and 2003, as part of his tenure at Marsoft, he worked on various projects including development of portfolio and risk management methods for shippowners, establishment of investments funds and structuring of private equity investments in the maritime industry and other business development for Marsoft's services.
-Between 1989 and 1993, Dr. Aslidis worked on economic modeling of the offshore drilling industry and on the development of a trading support system for the drybulk shipping industry on behalf of a major European shipowner.
-Dr. Aslidis holds a Diploma in Naval Architecture and Marine Engineering from the National Technical University of Athens (1983), M.S. in Ocean Systems Management (1984) also from the Massachusetts Institute of Technology.
+Dr. Aslidis holds a Diploma in Naval Architecture and Marine Engineering from the National Technical University of Athens (1983), M.S. in Ocean Systems Management (1984) and Operations Research (1987) from the Massachusetts Institute of Technology, and a Ph.D. in Ocean Systems Management (1989) also from the Massachusetts Institute of Technology.